 You can use the appeals procedure if:

-- your application has been suspended or cancelled.
+- Your application has been cancelled

 Our appeals leaflet and form is available for download:

 We will reply to your appeal in writing.
 If you are still unhappy with the decision, we will let you know what the next step is.